EyasuTeshome/shifttracker/interview-prep/create-first-version-of-cover-letter.md

 Now go to your Student Dashboard and submit your exercise.

-**Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**
+**Remember that this project must be “approved” before you submit it as complete.** So, check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.
+You can submit your project for review a max of 3 times.

 ## Additional materials